 You should definitely include some of these places on your list of things to do in Placencia.
 The Nightlife is pretty mellow, with Barefoot Bar being a place where some gather to play a game of horse shoes.
-Streetfeet night club is more of a locals thing with the Jaguar Bowling Lanes and other places, one can certainly find and enjoy the nightlife of Placencia Peninsula have to offer.
+Jaguar Bowling Lanes and other places, one can certainly find and enjoy the nightlife of Placencia Peninsula have to offer.

 Placencia Belize offers a great variety of activities that combines the best of its highland and its coast.
 Cockscomb Basin Wildlife Sanctuary is home to five species of wildcats.
-The reserve contains spectacular waterfalls for Rappelling, nature trails for bird watching and camping grounds.
-It also includes activities such as, Zip Lining and Cave Tubing which is perfect for solo travelers, groups or families.
-For adventures in the sea, you can explore the Reef by Snorkeling, Swimming or Diving with Rays, Nurse Sharks, Whale Sharks, turtles and beautiful fishes.
+The reserve contains spectacular waterfalls, nature trails for bird watching and camping grounds.
+For adventures in the sea, you can explore the Reef by snorkeling, swimming or diving with Rays, Nurse Sharks, Whale Sharks, turtles and beautiful fishes.

 Join a day cruise and island hop to explore small islands, and simply enjoy paradise.

 The village is well-known for Fly fishing.
 Many anglers come to Belize every year to achieve their Grand Slam.
 Take a cruise up the Monkey River and look out for manatees, dolphins, crocodiles, howler monkeys and other wild animals along the river bank.
 You can also visit Mayan Ruins and Sacred Caves on your inland adventures.

 Mayan ruins near Placencia include Nim li Punit and Lubaantun in the Toledo District.
-Xunatunich and Cahal Pech Mayan Ruins are the top choice among travelers when vacationing on the Peninsula.
+Xunatunich and Cahal Pech Mayan Ruins in the Cayo district are the top choice among travelers when vacationing on the Peninsula.